 It’s true, America does have a sort of obsession with college culture.
-As an American hailing from Oregon, I can safely say that nearly all the men in my family – and even some women – watch more college level sports than professional.
+As an American hailing from Oregon, I can safely say that nearly all men in my family – and even some women – watch more college level sports than professional.
 But why is college as a topic and one could even say, an entertainment genre, so prevalent across all forms of American media?

-In my opinion, it’s because college is a hugely pivotal time of our lives, because it’s when teenagers move away from home for the first time and finally have the opportunity to drink, otherwise known as our initial “independence”.
+In my opinion it’s because college is a hugely pivotal time of our lives, because it’s when teenagers move away from home for the first time and finally have the opportunity to drink, otherwise known as our initial “independence”.
 We Americans put the concept of independence on a pedestal, because we believe that doing things on your own builds character.
-So for many Americans, going to college is a crucial part of becoming independent, and is often a time of life that as we grow older, we turn back to for our favourite memories.
-Not to mention, we try to learn a little bit there as well.
+So for many Americans, going to college is a crucial part of becoming independent, and is often a time of life that as we grow older, we turn back to for our favorite memories.
+Not to mention, we try to learn a little there as well.

 Is American college really like the movies?

 Nearly everyone has heard about the infamous groups like the “jocks”, “geeks”, and “popular girls” (like in Means Girls or The Breakfast Club).
 You’ve likely seen the crazy parties such as in American Pie.
 And to some extent, it is accurate.
 Americans often form their identities based on their belonging to a particular group (quite ironic for independence, right?), so this starts all the way back in grade school and continues through college.